filipsjostrand/filipsjostrand.github.io/README.md

 # filipsjostrand.github.io

 This is an application that can be used for planning. <br>
-It is also a portfolio website with information about me.
+It is also a portfolio website with information about me. <br><br>

+The website is programmed in JavaScript (with some HTML & CSS).

 <br><br>

 ## Application Headers (Description)